 Here are some effective ways to teach your teens about money management.

-- Set up checking and savings accounts.
-Alltru’s StepOne Checking and Savings accounts can be opened with just one dollar each.
+Alltru’s TruSpend Checking and Savings accounts can be opened with just one dollar each.
 Teens can manage their money through mobile and online banking.
-Before you open these accounts, set boundaries together so you and your teen are on the same page of how their money should be spent.
+Before you open these accounts, set boundaries together so you and your teen are on the same page about how their money should be spent.

-- Build on their personal finance class in school.
 The state of Missouri requires that high school students complete at least one semester of a personal finance class before they graduate.
-Follow up on what they are leaning in class.
+Follow up on what they are learning in class.
 Give them real-life examples of how the concepts have impacted your family.
+For example, show them how you budget with the zero-based method or how you invest in a 401(k).

-- Their money will be kept separate from yours.
 Depositing money from more than one person into one account can create a financial mess.
-Opening a checking account with your teen creates a place for their money to be kept separate from yours.
+Opening a checking account with your teen creates a place for their money to be kept separate from yours and insured by the NCUA.
 This could also help create accountability for both of you by being in control of all the money in an account.
 This will be helpful when you both file taxes.

 Helping your teen create a budget can establish how much they have to spend and how much they need to save.
 Saving money just for the sake of saving isn’t exciting to teens when there is so much that they can buy with the money in their checking account.

-- Prevent impulse shopping.
 If you are regularly with your teen when shopping, encourage them to wait to buy.
 Impulsive shopping can quickly lead to a lot of money wasted on things they don’t really need.
-If you’re out shopping and see and item you didn’t specifically come to buy, think about it for a few days.
+If you’re out shopping and see an item you didn’t specifically come to buy, think about it for a few days.
 If you still desire the item, come back later and make the purchase.
 If you don’t buy the item or items, you just saved some money!
 This principle works best when you and your teen both follow it.

 Managing your money for your family can be so rewarding.
 Raising kids is expensive.
 Finding ways to save money with kids in your house can really add up overtime.
 Saving through low-cost activities, eating at home, or investing in your house are great ways to stay in control of your finances while your cost of living continues to rise.